cozy/cozy-client/docs/getting-started.md

 Main features :

 - Authentification with your Cozy
-- Declarative integration between React components and server data (data is auatomatically refreshed)
+- Declarative integration between React components and server data (data is automatically refreshed)
 - Offline : any data can be stored in a local cache without impacting your code that can continue to read and write.

 Additional features with plugins :